Incognito/rumprun_wiki_wiki/Info:-Remaining-issues-for-"OS-less"-rump-kernels.md

 ## pthreads

 problem: pthread interfaces are not supported.
 This limits the ability to run existing programs.
-Threads cannot be implemented in the rump kernel, but it is possible at the hypercall layer.
+Threads cannot be implemented in the rump kernel (well, should not be), but it is possible outside of the rump kernel.

 possible solution: implement the NetBSD kernel `_lwp_foo()` interfaces at the hypercall layer, and use NetBSD libpthread.
 This approach avoids having to write libpthread from scratch.